|Oracle® Database Installation Guide

 \admin directories (for database administration files).

-control01.ctl.
-There is no need for the presence of the SID in the file name, because all the database files for a particular database are placed in
+SID in the file name is not necessary because all the database files for a particular database are placed in

 \oradata under a directory called